binaryballer33/monsters-rolodex/README.md

 ### Lifecycle Method: componentDidMount
 mounted is when the component is first placed(mounted) on the DOM
 this is a good place to add api fetches that need to be there on page load

-### Renders & Re-renders in React w/ class components
-- Constructor runs first, all you really need to do initialize the state in the ctor
-- render() method runs second, mounts the jsx to the DOM determines how the UI will look
-- componentDidMount() Lifecycle method will run 3rd
-- state changes so render() re-renders

 ### Input Search Box Component and Array.filter()
 filter loops through each element, if the condition is true it keeps the element in the array